NBISweden/AGAT/docs/agat_how_does_it_work.md

 Below you will find more information about peculiarity of the Omniscient structure, and the parsing approach used.

-#### Level1 feature type missing and no Parent/gene_id
+#### A. Level1 feature type missing and no Parent/gene_id

 If you have isoforms (for Eukaryote organism) in your files and the `common attribute` used is not set properly you can end up with isoforms having independent parent gene features.
 See below for more details.

-Here an example of three transcripts from two different genes (isoforms exist):
+Here an example of three transcripts from two different genes (isoforms exist - testA.gff):

     chr12   HAVANA  transcript  100 500 .   +   .
 ID="bbb";common_tag="gene1";transcript_id="transcript1";gene_info="gene1"
     chr12   HAVANA  exon    100 500 .   +   .
 ID="ccc";common_tag="gene1"